algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 \end{align}
 $$

+and we want to solve for $$x$$, $$y$$, and $$z$$.
+Well, one way to do this is with _Gaussian Elimination_, which you may have encountered before in a math class or two.

-and turn it into a matrix by using the coefficients in front of each variable
+The first step is to transform the system of equations into a matrix by using the coefficients in front of each variable, where each row corresponds to another equation and each column corresponds to an independent variable like $$x$$, $$y$$, or $$z$$.
+For the previous system of equations, this might look like this:

 $$
 \left[